 On the second cricket session using the adjusted AF setting as discussed in the section on the birding and wildlife test sessions, the lens performed as I hoped it would.
 I only did some closer distance head-on bowling shots, tracking the fast bowlers running straight towards the camera, and a confirmation check on panning bowlers in action.

 I am happy to report that the keeper rate improved dramatically, from around 35-40 % to about 70% and maybe more, with a slight improvement in panning sharpness keeper rate as well.
 See the photo of West Indies strike bowler Sheldon Cottrell in action.
 This was really good news to me, as the “Sport” designation of the lens really started to make sense to me now.
-Already I was getting excited with the planned motorsport tests to follow in a few days’ time.
+Already I was getting excited about the planned motorsport tests to follow in a few days’ time.

 The 2015 Passion for Speed International Historic Racing Event was held at Zwartkops International Raceway and was the perfect motorsport proving ground for the 150-600 Sport.
 A good mix of fast cars and motorcycles raced on the day.